workshopper/learnyoureact/exercises/props/problem.en.md

 }
 ```

-Now at each of the "Write code here" comments, write some JSX that results in
-the following HTML.
+Now at the "Write code here" comment, write some JSX that results in the following HTML.

 Within `Todo`, you can get the value of the `title` attribute set in `TodoList`
 (the parent component) by using `{this.props.title}`.
 Likewise, you can get the